Mohamed-Ali-Bourchada/nextjs-portfolio/README.md

 2. Replace project images in the `public/projects` directory
 3. Add your own profile picture as `public/profile.jpg`
 4. Customize colors in `tailwind.config.ts` and `globals.css`
+5. Edit the EmailJS template to change the email design

 ## Deployment